trgr234/ICT-311-Information-Literacy-Repository/Criteria.md

 * The information source defines or explains what information literacy is and how it can be understood (Levitov, 2004).

-* The information source explores one of the multi-faceted explanations for information literacy and understands that there is not one concrete definition to define the entire field of information literacy.
+* The information source explores one of the multi-faceted explanations for information literacy and understands that there is not one concrete definition to define the entire field of information literacy (Mackey & Jacobson, 2011).

 * The information source provides a logical understanding of information literacy and how it has changed and will continue to change with the advent of technology (Jacobson & O'Keeffe, 2014).